 Much of our time is spent exploring the hidden corners of Asia researching new expeditions and imaginative trip ideas.
-Needless to say, we discover a few gems along the way.
+Needless to say, we discover a few hidden gems along the way.
 And so below, we have curated a select number of special interest themes around which we design truly unique, experiential adventures for our clients, followed by a photo essay of some previous trip examples we have delivered.

 We also love nothing more than a challenging trip-planning brief.
 So, whether you want to discover rare rhododendrons in the wilds of western China, photograph esoteric Buddhist festivals in eastern Tibet, or live and trek with the eagle hunters of western Mongolia, get in touch and give us a try.